 Printable Individual Multiplication Tables 1 to 12

 When kids are starting to learn their multiplication facts, an individual table for each number can help them stay focused on that number.
-These multiplication table charts feature traditional multiplication equation facts and the Common Core technique of using counters to show and explain what each equation means.
+These multiplication charts for kids feature traditional multiplication equation facts and the Common Core technique of using counters to show and explain what multiplication means.
 Each number has its own bright color to make them more fun and help differentiate each multiplication table.

 Tips for Using Individual Multiplication Tables